-OS X 10.10, codenamed Syrah and officially named Yosemite, is the 2014 version of the Mac operating system currently in development by Apple.
-OS X 10.10 was shown off at WWDC 2014 on June 2 and will be released sometime in the fall.
+OS X 10.10, codenamed Syrah and officially named Yosemite, is the 2014 version of the Mac operating system from Apple, released on October 16, 2014.
+OS X 10.10 was shown off at WWDC 2014 on June 2.
 In addition to new features, OS X brings interface and experience refinements to Apple's desktop operating system, similar in spirit if not exact execution to the iOS 7 makeover of 2013 — interface depth and translucency effects, textual clarity and other elements to improve the overall user experience.

 But that's just scratching the surface.
 There are a ton of new features under the hood.

 OS X 10.10 Yosemite design language

 Last year Jony Ive and Apple's design team spent so much time working on iOS 7's new look, OS X mostly got the linen and the leather — if not the felt — stripped out but not much else.
 The intent was always to go back and give OS X the design attention it deserved as well.

 Yosemite employs clearer, smarter and easier-to-understand controls, with streamline toolbars, translucent elements and clean, consistent icon design.
 An updated system font also improves readability.
 Depth, deference and clarity are the design guidelines Apple first employed in iOS 7, and now we're seeing that work continue over to Yosemite.